-Preemption control (see definition in Section 4A.02) is typically given to emergency vehicles and to vehicles such as boats and trains.
+Preemption control (see definition in Section 4A.02) is typically given to trains, boats, emergency vehicles, and light rail transit.

 Examples of preemption control include the following:

 - A. The prompt displaying of green signal indications at signalized locations ahead of fire vehicles, police cars, ambulances, and other official emergency vehicles; - B. A special sequence of signal phases and timing to provide additional clearance time for vehicles to clear the tracks prior to the arrival of a train; and - C. A special sequence of signal phases to display a red indication to prohibit turning movements towards the tracks during the approach or passage of a train or transit vehicle.